strawmelonjuice/hl-img.js/README.md

 - `src` – `<hl-img>`-elements do support `<img>`'s `src`-attribute, but will only use it as a fallback, in case `preview` is not specified.

-- `style` – Styles are inherited, but may be altered by `hl-img.js`.
+- `style` – Styles are inherited, but may be altered by `hl-img`.

-- `id` and `class` – Ids and classes are inherited, however, if none are specified, `hl-img.js` will assign them.
+- `id` and `class` – Ids and classes are inherited, however, if none are specified, `hl-img` will assign them.
 It will also add the `hl-image` class in all cases.

 - `width` and `height` – Are inherited.